 As part of our PLOT JOY campaign, our Founding Principal TJ Marston shared her

 Urban Sketching tips and tricks every Wednesday over the month of April.
-In her latest post, TJ gave her insight on how to safely sketch on location as well as some new materials she is testing..
+In her latest post, TJ gave her insight on how to choose your watercolor palette from various brands.

 Like, share, comment, and tag us on instagram @plotstudioland and @tj_Marston if you love seeing our urban sketching videos.

 Today our Principal Espe Kelly will be sharing some of her favorite tools for creating her around the world dishes.
 She will also share some recipes that she thought would be so hard but were surprisingly easy.